mru00/crane_gps_watch/README.md

 -----

 WIP:
 * get more details about the watch itself (manufacturer, architecture), firmware upgrade server...
-(WIP)

 In testing: